krush62/KPix/README.md

 - you might use the scripts in the release_tools folder to create Linux/Windows/Android/Web versions

 # 🔜Roadmap
 A list of ideas and features for future versions can be found here: [#53](https://github.com/krush62/KPix/issues/53).
-Prioritizing of items will happen when alpha tests were performed.

 # 🤝Feedback
 Feedback can be shared via the [discussions page](https://github.com/krush62/KPix/discussions).
 Please make sure to check if your idea/bug already exists.